project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/10-min-with-judith-d-schwartz-on-what-is-possible-with-soil.md

 ---
-title: 10 min with Judith D Schwartz on what is possible with soil
+title: 10 Min With Judith D Schwartz On What Is Possible With Soil
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-11-05)